baburakbas/go-ndm/README.md

-# Nokia Device Manager with GoLang
+# Nokia Device Manager with Go

 A Go application for automating network device management, authentication, and configuration backup.